 [Section 12BD inserted by No. 75 of 1980 s.
 5; amended by No. 25 of 1985 s.
 91; No. 73 of 1995 s.
 62; No. 38 of 2007 s.
 9 and 23.]

 12BE.
-Injunctions
+Injunctions as to clearing controlled land

 (1) On the application of the Minister the Supreme Court may, without regard to whether or not proceedings have been, or may be, taken against any person for an offence against section 12B, grant an injunction —

-(a) restraining a person from doing or causing or permitting to be done any thing that constitutes or would constitute a contravention of, or an attempt to contravene, section 12B;
+(a) restraining a person from doing or causing or permitting to be done any thing that constitutes or would constitute a contravention of, or an attempt to contravene, section 12B; or

 (b) requiring a person to take or cause to be taken, such reasonable steps as the Supreme Court considers necessary to prevent the doing of any thing that constitutes or would constitute a contravention of, or an attempt to contravene, section 12B; or